-- seek marketing approval for Twirla; - establish a sales and marketing infrastructure to commercialize Twirla in the United States, if approved; - continue the equipment qualification and validation related to the expansion of Corium's manufacturing facility in preparation for potential commercial operations; - continue to evaluate additional line extensions for Twirla and initiate development of potential product candidates in addition to Twirla; - · maintain, leverage and expand our intellectual property portfolio; and - add operational, financial and management information systems and personnel, including personnel to support our product development and future commercialization efforts.
+- are unable to convince the FDA over the course of formal dispute resolution that the in vivo adhesion for Twirla is acceptable for approval and that product reformulation is unnecessary; - · seek marketing approval for Twirla in the United States; - establish a sales and marketing infrastructure to commercialize Twirla in the United States, if approved; - · continue the equipment qualification and validation related to the expansion of Corium's manufacturing facility in preparation for potential commercial operations; - · continue to evaluate additional line extensions for Twirla and initiate development of potential product candidates in addition to Twirla; - · maintain, leverage and expand our intellectual property portfolio; and - · add operational, financial and management information systems and personnel, including personnel to support our product development and future commercialization efforts.

-In January 2018, in response to the 2017 CRL, we significantly scaled back equipment qualification and validation of our commercial manufacturing process and our other commercial pre-launch activities.
-Based on these actions and our current business plan, we believe that our cash and cash equivalents as of March 31, 2018 will be sufficient to meet our operating requirements through the end of 2018.
-Our current business plan assumes resubmission of our NDA for Twirla in the second quarter of 2018, a six-month FDA review of our NDA resubmission, and resumption of both pre-launch commercial activities and pre-validation and validation of our manufacturing process after Twirla approval, if the FDA approves Twirla.
-We have met with the FDA in a Type A meeting to discuss the deficiencies in the Twirla NDA and the regulatory path for approval of Twirla.
-We will be better able to determine the timeline for resubmission of the Twirla NDA after receipt of the final meeting minutes from the FDA.
-We will require additional capital to fund operating needs beyond 2018, including among other items, the completion of our commercialization plan for Twirla, which primarily includes the validation of our commercial manufacturing process and the commercial launch of Twirla, if approved, and advancing the development of our other potential product candidates.
-We cannot assure you that the FDA will approve Twirla, that the FDA's timeline for review will be within six months, or that we will timely complete the qualification and validation of our commercial manufacturing process.
-We may also need to raise additional funds prior to the end of 2018 if we choose to accelerate components of our commercial plan or we encounter any unforeseen events that affect our current business plan or we may choose to raise additional funds prior to the end of 2018 to provide us with additional working capital.
+We may also need to raise additional funds sooner if we choose to accelerate components of our commercial plan or we encounter any unforeseen events that affect our current business plan or we may choose to raise additional funds to provide us with additional working capital.
 Adequate additional funding may not be available to us on acceptable terms, or at all.
-If we are unable to raise capital when needed or on attractive terms and not enter into strategic collaborations, we may be required to curtail our current development programs, cut operating costs, forgo future development and other opportunities or even terminate our operations, which may involve seeking bankruptcy protection.
+If we are unable to raise additional capital when needed or on attractive terms and not enter into strategic collaborations, we then may be unable to complete the development of Twirla, and may also be required to further cut operating costs, forgo future development and other opportunities or even terminate our operations, which may involve seeking bankruptcy protection.
 Because of the numerous risks and uncertainties associated with the development, including, among other things, manufacturing scale up, FDA review of the NDA for Twirla and commercialization of Twirla, if approved, we are unable to estimate the amounts of increased capital outlays and operating expenses associated with completing the development of Twirla.
 Our future capital requirements will depend on many factors, including: